freest-lang/freest-lang.github.io/getting started/linear-channels.md

 Before writing a proper protocol with session types, let's look at what tools we have to do so:
 ```
 !T           - send value of type T
 ?T           - receive value of type T
-+{l:T, ..}  - select a choice
++{l: T, ..}  - select a choice
-&{l:T, ..}  - offer a set of choices
+&{l: T, ..}  - offer a set of choices
-T;U         - do T, then U
+T ; U        - do T, then U
-Close       - close channel
+Close        - close the channel
 Wait         - wait for channel to be closed
 Skip         - neutral element of ;
 ```

 Now we can translate our textual representation of `MathService`.
 It is common practice in FreeST